groovy-tutorial/groovy-tutorial/manuscript/01/01_09_PackagesLibraries.md

 ### Static imports

-Static imports can help your code look a little cleaner as they give you an easy way to refer to useful constants and functions (methods) declared in other code packages.
+Static imports can help your code look a little cleaner as they give you an easy way to refer to useful constants and functions (methods) declared in other code packages[^classmethods].

+[^classmethods]: We'll describe how these are written in the [Class Methods and Variables](#chclassmethods) chapter.

 `import static java.lang.Math.PI`
 :	This is a _static_ import
 :	This lets you import static items from another class :	In this example I've imported the `PI` constant from the `java.lang.Math` class and can now use it as if it was just part of my code: `println PI`

 `import static java.lang.Math.PI as pi`